Maxime Rodinson

 Maxime Rodinson (/fr/; 26 January 1915 – 23 May 2004) was a French historian and sociologist.
 Ideologically a Marxist, Rodinson was a prominent authority in oriental studies.
-He was the son of a Russian-Polish clothing trader and his wife, who both were murdered in the Auschwitz concentration camp.
+He was the son of a Russian-Belarusian clothing trader and his wife, who both were murdered in the Auschwitz concentration camp.
 After studying oriental languages, he became a professor of Ge'ez at the École pratique des hautes études.
 He was the author of a body of work, including the book Muhammad, a biography of the prophet of Islam.

 Rodinson joined the French Communist Party in 1937 for "moral reasons" but was expelled in 1958 after criticizing it.
 He became well known in France when he expressed sharp criticism of Israel, particularly opposing the settlement policies of the Jewish state.
 Some credit him with coining the term Islamic fascism (le fascisme islamique) in 1979, which he used to describe the Iranian Revolution.

 Biography

 Family

-The parents of Maxime Rodinson were Russian-Polish Jewish immigrants who were members of the Communist Party.
-They arrived in France at the end of the 19th century as refugees from pogroms in the Russian Empire.
+The parents of Maxime Rodinson, Maurice (Moshe) Rodinson, born in Vitebsk in 1864, and Anna Rodinson, née Gotlibovski in Suwałki in 1884, were Russian-Polish Jewish immigrants who were members of the French Communist Party.
+They arrived in France respectively in 1885 and 1902 as refugees from pogroms in the Russian Empire.
 His father was a clothing trader who set up a business making waterproof clothing in the Yiddish-speaking part of Paris, called the Pletzl, in the district of the Marais.
 They became port-of-call for other Russian exiles, most of them revolutionaries hostile to the Tsarist regime.
 His father tried to unionise and organize educational and other services for his working-class immigrant group.
 In 1892, he helped to establish a community library, containing hundreds of works in Yiddish, Russian, and French.

 In 1920, the Rodinsons joined the Communist Party and as soon as France recognized the Russian SFSR, in 1924, they applied for Soviet citizenship.
 Rodinson grew up in a fervently Communist, non-religious and anti-Zionist family.